Contemporary Philosophy of Medicine

 Johansson, Ingvar, and Niels Lynøe.
 Medicine and Philosophy: A Twenty-First Century Introduction.
 Frankfurt: Ontos, 2008.

-NNNThe authors frame the book in terms of the philosophy of science, initially discussing the notion of scientific fact, argument, knowledge, and progress.
+The authors frame the book in terms of the philosophy of science, initially discussing the notions of scientific fact, argumentation, and knowledge.
 They then introduce a number of topics contextualized with respect to a clinical paradigm that envisions the patient in terms of mechanism.
-Finally, they discuss topics such as placebo and nocebo phenomena, including both clinical and research ethics.
+They subsequently discuss topics such as placebo and nocebo phenomena and medical pluralism, as well as both clinical and research ethics.
+Finally, they conclude with examining the ontology of taxonomy and partonomy in science.

 Lee, Keekok.
 The Philosophical Foundations of Modern Medicine.
 New York: Palgrave Macmillan, 2012.

-NNNThe author first covers topics in the philosophy of science, including reductionism, mechanism, and theoretical biology.
-Next, he discusses the patient as mechanism as well as the technological developments to diagnose and treat diseases.
-Finally, she covers nosology and the monogenetic conception of disease, and then proceeds to disease causation and random control trials.
+Divided into three parts.
+In the first, the author covers topics in the philosophy of science, including reductionism, mechanism, and theoretical biology.
+In the next part, she discusses the patient as mechanism, as well as the technological developments to diagnose and treat diseases.
+In the final part, she covers issues concerning disease causation, including nosology and the monogenetic conception of disease, and proceeds to linear disease causation, along with causation in random control trials and epidemiological studies.

 Pellegrino, Edmund D., and David C. Thomasma.
 A Philosophical Basis of Medical Practice: Toward a Philosophy and Ethic of the Healing Professions.
 New York: Oxford University Press, 1981.

-NNNThe book is a classic in terms of a general overview of philosophical issues involved in contemporary medicine and its practice.
+A classic in terms of a general overview of philosophical issues involved in contemporary medicine and its practice.
 The authors discuss initially what constitutes medicine as a profession.
 They then tackle the moral nature of medicine with respect to individual and social ethics.
+In a review of the book, although Eric Cassell expressed some reservations about it, he acknowledged, “It is an important book that should be widely read” (The Quarterly Review of Biology 57.4 [1982]: 493–495).

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.